Prison votes 'will be kept to a minimum'

 The initial voting plans faced strong opposition from Conservative MPs.

-Prime Minister David Cameron recently said giving inmates the vote made him feel "physically ill" but warned that the government faced paying out more than £160m in compensation if it did not do so - a move which could be even more unpopular with the public than extending voting rights.'Not arbitrary'
+Prime Minister David Cameron recently said giving inmates the vote made him feel "physically ill" but warned that the government faced paying out more than £160m in compensation if it did not do so - a move which could be even more unpopular with the public than extending voting rights.

 At present, all convicted prisoners are barred from voting, but the European court ruled in 2004 that such a ban was unlawful.